peakwinter/peakwinter.net/posts/2018-01-22-modern-devops-django.md

 This is a pretty basic configuration - all we are doing is setting a startup command for our app (similar to the entrypoint in our Docker container, except this time we are going to run Django's internal dev server instead) and initializing PostgreSQL and Redis containers that will be linked with it.
 It's important to note that `volumes` line in our app service &mdash; this is going to bind the current directory of source code on our host machine to the installation folder inside the container.
 That way we can make changes to the code locally and still use the automatic reloading feature of the Django dev server.

-At this point, all we need to do is `docker-compose up`, and our Django application will be listening on port 8000, just as if we were running it from a virtualenv locally.
-This configuration is perfectly suitable for **developer environments** &mdash; all anyone needs to do to get started using the exact same environment as you is to clone the Git repository and run `docker-compose up`!
+At this point, all we need to do is <kbd>docker-compose up</kbd>, and our Django application will be listening on port 8000, just as if we were running it from a virtualenv locally.
+This configuration is perfectly suitable for **developer environments** &mdash; all anyone needs to do to get started using the exact same environment as you is to clone the Git repository and run <kbd>docker-compose up</kbd>!

 #### Testing and Production